Embodied Yoga: 200-Hour Yoga Teacher Training

 Trauma-Informed Teaching

-- What trauma actually is and how it lives in the body
+What trauma is and how it lives in the body.
+Creating safety through language and autonomy.
+Recognizing dysregulation and responding skillfully.

 The Art of Teaching